|

 version of Angelina Jolie.
 Straight, gay, young or old, everyone who’s

+seen her is intrigued by Asia.
 Apparently, director Olivier Assayas feels the same

 way.
 The auteur of such arthouse classics like Demonlover, Irma Vep and